ManuGar/UFOD/README.md

 python3 taskLauncher.py -c config.json
 ```

+## Extending UFOD

+UFOD has been designed to be easily extensible to incorporate new frameworks and algorithms.

 ### Adding new frameworks and algorithms

 UFOD has been designed to easily include new frameworks and object detection algorithms on it.
 To this aim, it is necessary to